creeper0723/librech551/README.md

 * libusb install `brew install libusb`
 * Build: Type `make` in `usbisp` directory.
-* Install:Type `make install` in `usbisp` directory, you can also pass DESTDIR to the script to set installation path.
+* Install:Type `sudo make install` in `usbisp` directory, you can also pass DESTDIR to the script to set installation path.
 * Linux does not require a specific driver for this program.

 License